 Heavy rain expected across Wales

-Natural Resources Wales is asking people to be alert and prepared for flooding as heavy and persistent rain is expected over most of Wales, but especially affecting North Wales, on Saturday and Sunday (14 and 15 November).
+Natural Resources Wales (NRW) is asking people to be alert for potential flooding as heavy and persistant rainfall is expected to affect the country this weekend.

-Natural Resources Wales will issue Flood Alerts and Warnings if rivers reach trigger levels, and will put emergency procedures in place if required.
+NRW will issue Flood Alerts and Warnings if rivers reach trigger levels.

 Gary White, Duty Tactical Manager for NRW said:

 The predicted heavy rain is likely to cause flooding up and down the country over the next few days and in to the weekend, so we’re advising people to keep up to date with flood warnings issued in their areas.

 Our emergency response workers will be at key sites checking defences are in good working order and making sure any drainage grids and screens are clear to reduce the risk to people and their homes.

 Please remember that flood water is extremely dangerous, and people should not attempt to walk or drive through it unless instructed by the emergency services.

 Our new service on Rainfall, River and Sea Levels is available on our website as well as flood alerts and flood warnings, which are updated every 15 minutes and are available to view at www.naturalresources.wales/flooding

 The heavy rain is predicted to continue until Monday morning.